owenowenisme/Coursera-Auto-Complete/README.md

-# Coursera Video Helper
+# Coursera Auto Complete

-A chrome extension that can help you finish all the video instantly!
+A chrome extension that can help you finish all the video and reading instantly!

 ![Logo](./images/128.png
 )